wri/comms-dev-documentation/deployments/aurora-app/readme.md

-# Aurora App
+# Aurora App: auroramonitoring.org

+Forests/Restoration team.
+Link to site/app notes in the Digital team Website Portfolio: https://app.asana.com/0/1204518168455047/1204542271751215

-The Aurora app is hosted on AWS S3 with Cloudfront.
+The Aurora app is hosted on AWS S3 ("aurora-wri") with Cloudfront.

 The app itself is developed by external devs.
 They push new builds to the repo at https://github.com/vielca/auroramonitoring_builds